Emmett Till relatives seek renewed probe of '55 lynching

 “This is a tragic and horrible crime, but the FBI, which has far greater resources than our office, has investigated this matter twice and determined that there is nothing more to prosecute,” Williams said.

-The Justice Department announced in December it was ending its renewed investigation into the killing of Till, a Black teenager from Chicago who was abducted, tortured and killed after witnesses said he whistled at Donham, then known as Carolyn Bryant, at a family store where she worked in rural Mississippi.
+The Justice Department announced in December it was ending its renewed investigation into the killing of Till, a 14-year-old from Chicago who was abducted, tortured and killed after witnesses said he whistled at Donham, then known as Carolyn Bryant, at a family store where she worked in rural Money, Mississippi.

 Federal officials had reopened the investigation after a 2017 book quoted Donham as saying she lied when she claimed Till accosted her.
 Relatives have publicly denied that Donham recanted her allegations, and Donham told the FBI she had never changed her story, the Justice Department said.

-The FBI investigation included a talk with one of Till’s cousins, the Rev. Wheeler Parker Jr., who previously told the AP in an interview that he heard Till whistle at the woman in a store in Money, but the teen did nothing to warrant being killed.
+The FBI investigation included a talk with one of Till’s cousins, the Rev. Wheeler Parker Jr., who previously told The Associated Press in an interview that he heard Till whistle at the woman, but the teen did nothing to warrant being killed.

 Donham’s then-husband, Roy Bryant, and his half-brother J.W.
 Milam, were tried on murder charges about a month after Till was killed, but an all-white Mississippi jury acquitted them.
 Months later, they confessed in a paid interview with Look magazine.

-The Justice Department found that Bryant and Milam weren’t the only people involved, however, and estimates on the number of people who might have played a role in Till’s killing range from from a half-dozen to more than 14.
+The Justice Department found Bryant and Milam were not the only people involved, however, and estimates on the number of people who might have played a role in Till’s killing range from from a half-dozen to more than 14.

+Although it’s unlikely a governor would have a role in deciding whether to reopen an investigation, Mississippi Gov. Tate Reeves was asked during a Friday news conference about Till’s family seeking justice for the teenager’s lynching.

+“The lynching of any teenager is of significance and certainly something that we as a society should do anything in our power to make sure that we bring anyone that committed that crime, or any other, to justice,” said Reeves, a Republican.

-Earlier this week, Congress gave final approval to legislation that for the first time would make lynching a federal hate crime in the United States, sending the bill to President Joe Biden.
-Years in the making, the Emmett Till Anti-Lynching Act is among some 200 bills that have been introduced over the past century that have tried to ban lynching in America.
+On Monday, Congress gave final approval to legislation that for the first time would make lynching a federal hate crime, sending the bill to President Joe Biden.
+Years in the making, the Emmett Till Anti-Lynching Act is among some 200 bills that have been introduced over the past century that have tried to ban lynching in the U.S.

 Reeves reported from Birmingham, Alabama.